mlab-lattice/lattice/docs/devel/building.md

 Take a look at the [WORKSPACE](../../WORKSPACE) file or the [docker BUILD file](../../docker/BUILD) for examples of using them.

-## Make

-Lattice has a [Makefile](../../Makefile) that contains some nice targets for common operations.

 ## Best practices and enforcement

-In general, you should always default to simply running `make build`.
+In general, you should default to simply running `make`.
 This will run `gazelle` to make sure you have up-to-date `BUILD` files as well as ensure that everything can compile.

-The `pre-push` git hook for the repository will in fact ensure that `make build` and `make test` both succeed, so it behooves you to usually be running `make build` so that your push will be fast.
-This may or may not be revisited in the future.
+Once you build lattice once, subsequent builds are incremental.

+The pre-commit hook for the repository (installable by running `make git.install-hooks`) will check that bazel `BUILD` files are up to date and that all code is formatted.